Summary

 You may decide you need to tell people at work about (disclose) your epilepsy if:

-- you require some workplace adjustments made at work to help you do your job
+- you require some workplace adjustments to help you do your job

 - your co-workers will need to support you if you have a seizure at work